okansungur/Apache-Thrift-and-Spring-Boot/README.md

 }

 ```
+We put some basic data types and our student data consists id, studentName and  studentid fields .
+Our service has 4 methods to save and get our student data.

 We will also place thrift compiler inside our project with   studentservice.thrift file.
 After adding the needed  dependencies to our pom.xml file we will run maven-clean  and maven compile commands.